Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Community Agreement.md

 6. The initial legal infrastructure instantiated in the United States as a [[Starting Point]] is outlined in the [[Provisional Structure]] section.

 ## Basic Process
 The Lionsberg System is built to transform human action into a [[Goal Delivery System]].
 We will be continously improving our ability to "pull plan" the [[Milestones]] leading to The Goal, then articulate and coordinate a [[Network of Commitments]] that iteratively and measurably brings The Goal into reality.
-For more technical background, see the [[Integrated Delivery Guide]].
+For more technical background, see the [[Lionsberg Integrated Delivery Guide]].

 ## Basic Mindset
 [[We Do Not Know]] whether this will work.
 We are therefore attempting to embody our [[Current Best Understanding]] in a series of short term 6 week [[Social Experiment|Social Experiments]], with the expectation that we will learn and [[Get A Little Better Every Day]].